cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 print(plt.style.available)
 ```

-An example of using a predefined style is shown below.
+An example of using a predefined style is shown next.

 ```python
 plt.style.use('seaborn')